shourya01/pglib-opf/README.md

+# FORK - SOCP solver

+This is a modified version of the PGLIB repository for testing SOCP relaxation of OPF.
+Following is the original README of PGLIB.

 # Power Grid Lib - Optimal Power Flow

 This benchmark library is curated and maintained by the [IEEE PES Task Force on Benchmarks for Validation of Emerging Power System Algorithms](https://power-grid-lib.github.io/) and is designed to evaluate a well established version of the the AC Optimal Power Flow problem.
 This [introductory video](https://youtu.be/fC3hzddCJ2c) and [detailed report](https://arxiv.org/abs/1908.02788) present the motivations and goals of this benchmark library.
 In particular, these cases are designed for benchmarking algorithms that solve the following Non-Convex Nonlinear Program,